mormonessays/site/translations.md

 permalink: /translations/
 ---

 The Church recently translated the essays into the following languages.
-Please click on the links below to read the essays in your native tongue.
+Click on the links below to read the essays in your native tongue.

 <hr/>